isomerpages/nhg-ohrpp/newsroom/announcements/_posts/2025-07-22-post-(For NHG Health Staff) ICH E6 (R3) GCP Training & Documentation.md

 </ul>
 <p></p>
 <p>Note: From 1 Oct 2025, <strong>NHG Health Principal Investigators (PI), Site PIs and Co-Investigators</strong> without
-an updated ICG E6 (R3) training record will NOT be able to <u>submit new IRB applications or study amendments for Clinical trials on ECOS.</u> [Submissions of sub-forms (i.e., DNC, SAE, UPIRTSO, SSR, OTH) are not impacted].</p>
+an updated ICH E6 (R3) training record will NOT be able to <u>submit new IRB applications or study amendments for Clinical trials on ECOS.</u> [Submissions of sub-forms (i.e., DNC, SAE, UPIRTSO, SSR, OTH) are not impacted].</p>
 <p></p>
 <p>Useful links:</p>